0xdevalias/gopherblazer/poc-apex/README.md

 ## Future Improvements

 * Do we need to use Apex?
 Could probably build our own more lightweight system around this, build in docker containers, export artificats, etc. I believe there are some really good shims out there..
+* Apex uses STDOUT for control, so sometimes it breaks if random things are printed to STDOUT that it doesn't expect.
+    * Some parts of libgobuster have been updated to address this, but not all.
+Eg. if you hit a 'wildcard redirect' it will break currently, with no useful log messages in `apex logs` aside from `SyntaxError: Unexpected token ]`

 ## Apex